wusui/immaculate_cheat/README.md

  Get_everybody.py reads https://www.baseballreference.com/leaders/leaders_most_franchises.shtml and produces a list of players (named by a portion of the url for their page).
 The code handles players since 1950 in addition to players listed separately in the get_others() function.

 Get_player_teams.py writes a dict to plyr_info.json that contains lists of teams that players have played for indexed by player-id.
-It scrapes the baseball-reference website and so contains code that slows down the requests so that the website does not shut the connection down because it is comunicating with a bot.
+It scrapes the baseball-reference website and so contains code that slows down the requests so that the website does not shut the connection down because it is communicating with a bot.